izahn/workshop_demo/GitBasics.md

+ # What is git?

 Git is a revision control system.